teohrt/cruddyAPI/README.md

 ```

 Now, initialize the db table in another terminal and start the API server with these commands:
-* This app is currently set up to listen to API Gateway requests.
-To make it accessible to normal http requests, make sure to comment out line 36 and uncomment lines 19 and 34 in file "app/app.go"
+* This app listens to API Gateway requests by default.
+To make it accessible to normal http requests, comment out line 36 and uncomment lines 19 and 34 in file "app/app.go"
 ```bash
 make db-table-init
 make run-locally